-My family is a hybrid family of vegetarians and meat eaters so I have come up with meals that please both over the years.
+My family is a hybrid family of vegetarians and meat-eaters so I have come up with meals that please both diets over the years.
+This jambalaya is one recipe that makes two dishes to satisfy two diets.
 This tasty dish called Cajun Julie’s Hybrid Vegetarian/Meat Jambalaya can be made as half vegetarian/half meat or all vegetarian or all meat.
+I make it half and half.
 It is a versatile dish that can feed a family composed of vegetarians and meat eaters.
 It’s one of my favorite recipes I’ve created!

 - 2 T canola or corn oil